chuckjia/Numerical-Repo/HumidityV3/Readme.md

 ## Change Logs
 #### Version 3.180524

 - Changed calculation method of `Dp` in the function `calcCellCenterDp`, defined in `Mesh.h`.
-The calculation is now consistent with the mesh cells.
+The calculation is now consistent with the domain mesh, instead of the actual physical domain.
+This affects the integration on p in the projection method.
 See code for details.

 ## How to Run the Code